-In order to improve preceptor performance and ensure adequate residency training, each preceptor is required to participate in the OU College of Pharmacy Preceptor Development Program.
+In order to improve preceptor performance and ensure adequate residency training, each preceptor is required to participate in the Preceptor Development Program or commensurate programming as approved.
 This program consists of a needs assessment of the preceptor group, scheduled development activities to help assess identified needs, and opportunities for sharing ideas between preceptors with a variety of experience.
 The following policy provides definitions, qualifications of preceptors, and required elements of the program.